 Grapeseed oil is rich in linoleic acid that helps minimize fine lines and wrinkles, while apricot seed oil improves skin’s elasticity.
 It’s also worth pointing out that the brand’s founder created the formula while she was pregnant (in related news, try using it on stretch marks) and it’s squeaky clean, compromised of 100% botanical oils and that’s it.

-The addition of olive and jojoba oils ups the moisturization ante even further, making this a surefire way to quench every last inch of dry skin.
-And yet, somehow, by the magic of the body oil gods, this still absorbs shockingly fast without leaving behind even the teeniest tiniest trace of residue.
+The addition of camellia flower and rapeseed oils ups the moisturization ante even further, making this a surefire way to quench and revive every last inch of dry skin.
+Plus, it only takes a few drops to go a long way.

 The oils it uses